-The Swiss Federal Council finalised and adopted the draft of FIDLEG and FINIG on 4 November 2015 and submitted it to the Swiss Parliament.
-In December 2016, the Swiss Council of States, the upper chamber of the Swiss Parliament, approved revised drafts of FIDLEG and FINIG.
-Currently, the proposed legislation is under review by the National Counsel, the lower chamber of the Swiss Parliament.
-It is currently expected that FIDLEG and FINIG will not be enacted before mid 2018 or perhaps even in 2019.
-However, it is also anticipated that there will be a transition period in relation to full compliance with the final legislation.
+The Swiss Federal Council finalised and adopted the drafts of FIDLEG and FINIG on 4 November 2015 and submitted them to the Swiss parliament.
+The drafts of FIDLEG and FINIG are currently being debated by the Swiss parliament, and it is expected that FIDLEG and FINIG will enter into force in 2019 at the earliest.
+It is also anticipated that there will be a transition period in relation to full compliance with the final legislation.